T. Mabry Carlton Reserve

 T. Mabry Carlton, Jr. Memorial Reserve, also known as the Carlton Reserve, is a 24565 acre preserve in Sarasota County, Florida.
-The reserve has 100 mi of hiking, equestrian and biking trails.
+The reserve has 100 mi of hiking, equestrian, and biking trails.

 History

 In the 1920s, the Ringling brothers invested in large tracts of land within the eastern portion of Sarasota County.
 It was then bought by the MacArthur Foundation and subsequently known as the Ringling–MacArthur Tract or Ringling–MacArthur Reserve.
 A referendum approved by county voters on November 2, 1982, permitted the county to issue up to $30 million in general obligation bonds ($ in dollars) to purchase the land for a water wellfield along with conservation and recreational uses.
 The county initially purchased 16074 acres of the land from MacArthur Foundation for $18.5 million in 1984.
 An additional 8238 acres was purchased in 1987 for $4.9 million.
 Southwest Florida Water Management District (SWFWMD) purchased 8249 acres through the state's "Save Our Rivers" program in 1994.
 A land swap between the water district and Sarasota County was done as part of the purchase and added 253 acres to the preserve.

-The site is named in honor of Thomas Mabry Carlton Jr., a county commissioner who had a critical role in acquiring the land.
+The site is named in honor of Thomas Mabry Carlton Jr., a Sarasota County commissioner who had a critical role in acquiring the land.
 He died in a plane crash at his family ranch in 1989.